The Best Day Trips by Motorcycle in Niue

 Highlights: Ebony Rainforest Tour, Anapala Chasm, Huvalu Forest, Togo Chasm, Laufoli Umu Pit, Hikulagi Sculpture Park, Motu Sea Track, Puluhiki Sea Track, A5 Tours and Uluvehi Sea Track.

-Although a lot of care needs to be taken by motorcyclists on the rough east coast road, taking it easy will be worth it when you see the sights this quieter side of Niue has to offer.
+Although a lot of care needs to be taken by motorcyclists on the rough east coast road, especially with a few stray dogs in the area, taking it easy will be worth it when you see the sights this quieter side of Niue has to offer.
 Your journey takes you through the stunning Huvalu Forest Conservation Area and checking out some wonderful and rugged coastal scenery.

-Starting in Hakupu, check out the ebony carving studio and even book onto the Ebony Rainforest Tour if you have the time.
+Starting in Hakupu, check out the Ebony Rainforest Tour if you have the time (see the 6 Best Guided Tours in Niue).
 Signposted just before the intersection with the road to Alofi, the road to Anapala Sea Track is worth investigating.
 Be aware that this is a short gravel road.
 Head down the Anapala Chasm Sea Track for an attraction forest walk and to delve deep into a chasm with a freshwater spring at the bottom.

 Head back into Hakupu and continue north where the road gets a little rougher heading into the Huvalu Forest.
-About 4km (2.5 miles) up the road is the sea track on the righthand side for the Togo Chasm.
+About 4 km (2.5 mi) up the road is the sea track on the righthand side for the Togo Chasm.
 This is a 30-40-minute walk through the forest to a coastline with limestone pinnacles.
 Climb down a ladder into the Togo Chasm with a sandy bottom with coconut palms.
 Return the way you came.

 Another short drive further north and you’ll see the signs for the Laufoli Umu Pit on the right side of the road.
 Here, you can learn a little bit about the history of the island.
 Continue further north and you’ll see the sign on the left for the Hikulagi Sculpture Park.
 Stop by to see sculptures made from rubbish that has washed up onto Niue’s shores.

-As you leave the Huvalu Forest, you’ll approach the village of Liku then continue north to Lakepa.
+As you leave the Huvalu Forest, you’ll approach the village of Liku with the breathtaking archway of the Tautu/Liku Sea Track, then continue north to Lakepa.
 There are a couple of sea tracks in the area, the Motu Sea Track and the Puluhiki Sea Track that are well worth investigating but the roads to them are rough and need to be driven on with care.
-Learn more about these sea tracks in the 7 Best Sea Tracks on the East Coast of Niue.
+Learn more about these sea tracks in the 8 Best Sea Tracks on the East Coast of Niue.